-To access your Catalog, click “Catalog” in your Project Dashboard.
+To access your Catalog, choose "Catalog" from your Navigation Menu.

 Sorting and Searching the Catalog

 The Catalog’s main view can be sorted by several attributes.
-Clicking on a Catagory in the lefthand panel will display all the entries of that Catagory.
+Clicking on a Category in the left-hand panel will display all the entries of that Category.
 Entries can also be sorted by attributes–such as Name, Start Date, and Budget–by clicking on the corresponding header.

 The Catalog can also be filtered by using the search bar found in the menu bar.

 Breakdown Mode is the quickest way to populate your Catalog, while also associating your assets with specific scenes.
 To create a catalog entry without associating it with a scene, click the (+) button on the menu bar, or choose 'Edit, New Item' from the Catalog menu.

 To delete Catalog items, simply open its entry and click “Remove", or select the checkbox next to the entry in the list, the click the "Delete" button, and confirm.
 Select checkboxes for multiple entries to delete multiple Catalog items at once.

 *Please note!
 If you are trying to delete or merge Characters within the Catalog, you'll need to ensure that the Auto-tagging of Characters is turned off within the Breakdown settings.
 The auto-tag functionality ensures that all identified Characters are added to the Catalog, and this function will overwrite any deletions or merges within your Catalog.